LMSystems-ai/Github-Agent/README.md

 ### Why we made this project:

 Coding seems to be the killer app for LLMs, but we see a much brighter future in "cloud coding" than coding with traditional IDEs.
 Cloud coding refers to having your coding enviornemnt running in a server rather than directly on your computer.
 We hope to make an AI application which you can give a "task" to and it can go off and complete that given task, no matter how long it takes.
-This only becomes possible in cloud coding enviornments because well, people have to turn their computer off eventually.
+This only becomes possible in cloud coding enviornments for these reasons:
+- You can create a scalable enviornment which closes the feedback loop with coding (e.g. you can run the code or use computer use to give feedback on the locally running app).
+- Cloud enviornments allow for colaboration on many different AI apps and APIs
+- Lastly, a big bonus is that it's always on and can scale meaning you could in theory run 100 Coding agents in parralel which opens a world of possibilities.

 This project is the first step towards that world.